imaginando/imaginando.github.io/lk/setup.md

 - **Devices** - mobile devices currently connected to UBRIDGE

 ## Configuring UBRIDGE to use LK

 To configure UBRIDGE to use LK we need to perform the following steps, while LK tab is selected (green):

 - Configure MIDI Input and Output ports
 - Install LK control surface onto Ableton Live

 ### Configure MIDI Input and Output ports

 On Mac it’s easy, just select ‘**UBRIDGE Virtual Input**’ and ‘**UBRIDGE Virtual Output**’- these virtual MIDI ports are automatically created for you by OSX.

 If you are on Windows, you need to install a virtual MIDI driver.
 We recommend [Tobias Erichsen's loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).
 After installing and opening loopMIDI, create a new virtual MIDI port by typing ‘**UBRIDGE Virtual**’ into the port-name field and then click the **+** icon.

 ![loopMIDI virtual port](/ubridge/images/loopmidi.png)

-**Note**: If you have installed loopMIDI after opening UBRIDGE, you will need to restart UBRIDGE in order for the virtual MIDI ports to be listed.
+**Note: If you have installed loopMIDI after opening UBRIDGE, you will need to restart UBRIDGE in order for the virtual MIDI ports to be listed.**

 Once you have configured UBRIDGE input and output MIDI ports, open Ableton Live where the ports should now be listed: